 I’m a huge believer in collaborative, conversation both online and offline.
 The events I worked on and developed include Chinwag Psych (psychology, neuroscience and behavioural economics) and its partner site Psychmatters, international startup series, Digital Mission and most recently a new pitch series for exciting tech firms raising international investment, Pitch NYC.

 I was the original Executive Director of Social Media Week London part of a global collaborative event series taking place in 26 cities worldwide growing the event to a week-long festival with 15,000+ delegates.
-Consultancy clients include UK Trade & Investment, Open Data Institute, the BBC, the UK government’s R&D agency, Innovate UK and when time allows, I mentor at startup and careers events.
+Consultancy clients include Department for International Trade (formerly UK Trade & Investment), the Arts & Humanities Research Council, Open Data Institute, the BBC, the UK government’s R&D agency, Innovate UK and when time allows, I mentor at startup and careers events.

 Personal, some work and some geek-related blogging lives here on Toodlepip along with BBQ recipes and other oddities.
 For more detailed work-related info, best stops are Sam Michel on Linkedin and this brief Work summary.

-It all started with an £800 telephone bill and angry parents, who weren’t anywhere near as enthused as I was by my sparkly new acoustic coupler and the online world I’d just discovered.
+It all started with an £800 telephone bill, the days when that was real money, and angry parents, who weren’t anywhere near as enthused as I was by my sparkly new acoustic coupler and the online world I’d just discovered.